Zero-Knowledge Architecture

 Server-side encrypted for automatic fetching

-What the system can access: Wallet addresses and exchange API credentials are encrypted with server-side keys, meaning our automated system CAN decrypt them to fetch your portfolio automatically.
+What the system can access: Wallet addresses, shared on-chain provider history, and exchange API credentials are encrypted with server-side keys, meaning our automated system CAN decrypt them to fetch your portfolio automatically.

-Why not zero-knowledge: To run daily auto-snapshots even when you're offline, the system needs to decrypt your wallet addresses and call blockchain APIs on your behalf.
+Why not zero-knowledge: To run daily auto-snapshots and avoid refetching public chain history even when you're offline, the system needs to decrypt operational provider data and call blockchain APIs on your behalf.

 Security layer: Still protected with AES-256-GCM encryption.
 An attacker would need database access, encryption key access, and bespoke decryption code.

-Query protection: Per-account salted HMAC indices allow scheduling without decrypting values during lookups.
+Query protection: Keyed HMAC indices allow scheduling without decrypting wallet addresses during lookups.

 All Your Local Data